 From A Wiki of Ice and Fire

-The Others or white walkers are a species of humanoid beings that exist in the north beyond the Wall.
+The Others, also known as white walkers, are a species of humanoid beings that exist in the north beyond the Wall.
 At the start of A Song of Ice and Fire, the Others have supposedly not been seen for eight thousand years.
-In the HBO TV series, they are known as White Walkers.

 According to legend, the Others first appeared approximately 8,000 years before the War of Conquest, during a winter that lasted a generation and a period of darkness known as the Long Night.
 Eventually they were defeated, supposedly by the Night's Watch in the Battle for the Dawn, and the Wall may have been raised as a defense against them.